Use the PDF on this page for citation, page-stable figures, and exact table references. Use the HTML version for easier browsing and linking.

 1. Introduction

 Choosing what to work on is one of the least formalized decisions in economics.
-We have disciplined frameworks for identification, estimation, and inference, but much less for the upstream choice of which question deserves scarce attention in the first place.
-Bloom et al. (2020) argue that ideas are getting harder to find, while Jones (2009) emphasizes the growing knowledge burden faced by new researchers.
-Those arguments point in the same direction: the frontier becomes harder to navigate even as the stock of published work keeps growing.
+We have disciplined frameworks for identification, estimation, and inference, but much less for the upstream decision of which question deserves scarce attention in the first place.
+Bloom et al. (2020) argue that ideas are getting harder to find, while Jones (2009) emphasizes the burden created by an expanding stock of knowledge.
+Those arguments point to the same practical problem: as literatures grow, finding a question that is both open and worth pursuing becomes harder.

 2. Related Literature and Positioning